‘What is the definition of anti-Semitism?” Roger Cukierman jokes. “Hating the Jews more than is necessary.”

-Cukierman is in his third, nonconsecutive term as president of the Conseil Représentatif des Institutions Juives de France (CRIF), the representative organ of French Jewry.
-He is familiar with the challenges facing his co-religionists and can joke about them, if only because humor is one of the time-tested coping mechanisms of a people that has faced almost two millennia of exile.
+For Cukierman, being president of the Conseil Representatif des Institutions Juives de France (CRIF), is nothing new.
+Now in his third, nonconsecutive term at the helm of the representative organ of French Jewry, Cukierman is familiar with the challenges now facing his co-religionists and can joke about them, if only because humor is one of the time-tested coping mechanisms of a people that has faced almost two millennia of exile.

-Anti-Semitism is on the rise in various European countries, and French Jews have been among the hardest hit.
-While no far-right party such as Greece’s Golden Dawn or Hungary’s Jobbik has entered parliament in France in significant numbers, anti-Semitic incidents are increasing in frequency, due in great part to tensions with North African Muslim immigrants.
+With anti-Semitism on the rise in various European countries, French Jews have been among the hardest hit.
+While no far-right party like Greece’s Golden Dawn or Hungary’s Jobbik has entered parliament in France, anti-Semitic instances are increasing in frequency, due in part to tensions between French Jews and North African Muslim immigrants.

-A considerable issue facing France’s Jewish community is that of anti-Zionist activity emanating from the Left.
+Aside from the long term danger of the far Right, which Cukierman terms the first kind of anti-Semitism, a considerable issue facing France’s Jewish community is that of anti-Zionist activity emanating from the French Left.

 “This is the second kind of anti-Semitism,” he says, citing Boycott, Divestment and Sanctions campaigns, which he calls “the new clothes of anti-Semitism.”

-The third form of French anti- Semitism, he says, comes from young suburban Muslim immigrants who frequently engage in violence against Jews.
-From last year’s school shooting in Toulouse and bomb attack against a Jewish grocery shop in Sarcelles to incidents such as the kidnapping, torture and murder of Ilan Halimi in 2006, France’s Jewish community has been gripped with fear due to rising Muslim immigration.
+The third form of French anti-Semitism, he says, comes from young suburban Muslim immigrants who frequently engage in violence against Jews.
+From last year’s school shooting in Toulouse to incidents like the kidnapping, torture and murder of Ilan Halimi in 2006 and the bomb attack against a Jewish grocery shop in Sarcelles, France’s Jewish community has been gripped with fear due to rising Muslim immigration.

 Fueled by rampant anti-Semitism in the Arab world and anger over the Israeli-Arab conflict, young Arab and Muslim immigrants have taken out their rage on the closest thing to Israelis that they can, the extremely pro-Israel French Jews.